sm-m-1/cu_food_reviews/README.md

 The menu data is consumed from the Cornell Dining API as is and similar models are created
 in the Django database.

 The '/locations' view endpoint required the most work.
+In this view I de-structure the saved Models
+from the Django database given a date and a campus region.

 The data structure looks like this before passing it to the template for rendering:

 ```